 Many people believe that once they are diagnosed with neuropathy, the quality of their life will be degraded for the rest of their life.
 It is a known fact that this condition is incredibly difficult to treat, with few treatment options being truly effective, and even if they are effective, they often only work for a short period of time.
-It is also virtually impossible to reverse the condition and while completely overhauling your lifestyle can help, it is often not realistic for many people.
-Unsurprisingly, many people wonder just how bad the condition can get.

 What Is the Worst Case for Peripheral Neuropathy?

 The worst possible scenario for peripheral neuropathy is that you lose all feeling in your feet and hands, possibly leading to paralysis.
 However, this usually only happens in people who have a significant underlying illness.
 The downside of that is that their illness often also causes other debilitating side effects.

 However, this does not mean that your life is over, or that you are doomed to live either in excruciating pain or being dependent on prescription opioid drugs.
 The reality is that, with diet and exercise, you can make the pain significantly less.
 Those who suffer from the worst cases of peripheral neuropathy are usually those who have struggled to maintain their diet.
 This is particularly true for diabetics, and for those who are alcoholics.

 Importance of Seeking Help as Soon as Possible